French lavenders are appreciated around the world for their long flowering season and fine fragrance.

 How Far Apart to Plant French Lavender

-Lavender benefits from being spaced out from each other because they appreciate air flow through the foliage.
-This helps to dry an moisture that could cause problems and reduces the chance of fungal disease.
+Lavender benefits from being spaced out from each other because they appreciate airflow through the foliage.
+This helps to dry moisture that could cause problems and reduces the chance of fungal disease.

-The roots also need space to grow and access water and nutrients without being overwhelmed up competition from the roots of other plants.
+The roots also need space to grow and access water and nutrients without being overwhelmed by competition from the roots of other plants.

-Note that it is 2-3 feet between planting of each lavender rather then 2-3 feet from the outer most foliage of each plant.
-For more information I have an article about how much space lavenders need to grow for the healthiest plants.
+Note that it is 2-3 feet between the planting of each lavender rather than 2-3 feet from the outermost foliage of each plant.
+For more information, I have an article about how much space lavenders need to grow for the healthiest plants.

 French lavenders are perennial plants that live for several years.
 The reason some people mistake French lavenders for annuals is that they grow them in a climate that is too cold for French lavender to survive winter and then have to replace the plant every year.

-This is significantly less time then English lavenders which can live up to 15 years with the right conditions.
+This is significantly less time than English lavenders which can live up to 15 years with the right conditions.